MicrosoftDocs/azure-devops-docs/docs/report/extend-analytics/odata-query-guidelines.md

 When you query for historical data, the chances are that you're interested in the most recent period (for example, 30 days, 90 days).
 Because of how work items entities are implemented,  there's a convenient way for you to write such queries to get great performance.
 Each time you update a work item it creates a new revision and records this action in the `System.RevisedDate` field, which makes it perfect for history filters.

-In Analytics, the revised date is represented by `RevisedDate` (`Edm.DateTimeOffset`) and `RevisedDateSK` (`Edm.Int32`) properties.
+In Analytics, the revised date is shown in the `RevisedDate` (`Edm.DateTimeOffset`) and `RevisedDateSK` (`Edm.Int32`) properties.
 For best performance, use the latter.
 It's the date *surrogate key* and it represents the date when a revision was created or it has `null` for active, incompleted revisions.
 If you want all the dates since the `{startDate}` inclusive, add the following filter to your query.

 `RevisedDateSK eq null or RevisedDateSK gt {startDateSK}`